all-of-us/workbench/ui/README.md

 `yarn codegen`

+To run the UI locally against the test API:

+`REACT_APP_ENVIRONMENT=test yarn dev-up`

+By default, this runs the server at: http://localhost:4200/.

 ## Fontawesome

+We use some [Fontawesome](https://fontawesome.com/) Pro icons.
 Fontawesome requires a license during a fresh `yarn install`.
 Delete `node_modules` and `yarn.lock` before running `yarn install` to test.
 If a license isn't found, `yarn install` will fail with the error message:
 ```
 error An unexpected error occurred: "https://npm.fontawesome.com/@fortawesome%2ffontawesome-free: authentication required".
 ```